jvcdk/vscode-commandline-test-adapter/README.md

 | ------------------ | ----------------------------------------------------------------- |
 | `${env:<VARNAME>}` | The value of the environment variable `VARNAME` at session start. |

-Note, Windows: Variable names are case insensitive but must be uppercase for `env:` substitition to work properly.
+Note, Windows: Variable names are case insensitive but must be uppercase for `env:` substitution to work properly.

 ## Wish list
  - CWD option on each test entry.
 Should be optional with global setting fallback.
  - Variable substitution in test command and args.
  - When re-discovering tests, existing tests should be updated (instead of clearing all tests and re-creating them, collapsing the Test Explorer view and states).
- - When reading command output, just merge stdout and sterr.
-Current setup where they are read by themselves and then output (first stdout, then stderr) messes with readability of console output.